-During the summertime, our family swims almost every night.
+During the summertime, our family loves staying cool at the pool.
+We swim almost every night.
 Since we usually pack a picnic dinner to eat at the pool, kitchen clean up is a snap.
-After returning home fresh, clean, and relaxed, we all slip into our pajamas and gather for storytime, then eat a quick snack before heading off to bed.
+After returning home fresh, clean, and relaxed, we all slip into our pajamas and gather for story time, then eat a quick snack before heading off to bed.

 But summer is slipping away — it’s already August!
 That means only a few more weeks to enjoy our family’s favorite pool games: